dkraczkowski/js.class/README.md

 ```

 ###Statics and constans
-> Constans will not work in ie >=8 due to lack of Object.define property support
+> Constans will not work in ie >=8 due to lack of Object.defineProperty support

 Static variables can be easy defined by usage of `static` function, which accepts literal object.